AdityaKumar008/protein-solubility-and-structure/README.md

 This project predicts **protein solubility in an *E. coli* expression environment** using a machine learning approach based on amino acid composition.
 It also demonstrates **automatic 3D protein structure retrieval and visualization** from established biological databases.

-> ⚠️ This repository focuses on **demonstration, architecture, and results**, as full backend deployment is not feasible under free hosting tiers.
+> ⚠️ This repository focuses on **demonstration, architecture, and results**, as full backend deployment with the trained model is not feasible under free hosting tiers.

 ---